dhis2/design-system/organisms/transfer.md

 ![](../images/transfer-custom.png)

-Although by default the options displayed in the list are displayed as text strings, options can be customised to be displayed in any way.
+Although by default the options displayed in the list are displayed as text strings, options can be customized to be displayed in any way.
 Custom options must have idle, selected, hover and active states.

 Use custom list options only when it is meaningful to do so.
 Icons can help a user to understand the available options, for example.
 Do not use custom list options for purely aesthetic changes.